jennur/asteroidod/README.md

 # AsteroidOD
 Further development of AsteroidOD.
 Originally NASAmicro.

-Soon to be found on http://asteroidod.com (currently at http://jennurate.com/asteroidod/)
+Is to be found at http://asteroidod.com

 Want to contribute?
 Send me a request or message me!